PHeonix25/bts-2017-february/README.md

 # Behind the Scenes - 2016.12

-> At Coolblue, we use the ELK stack (now Elastic stack) to SOMETHING SOMETHING all across the company.
+> At Coolblue, we use the ELK stack (now Elastic stack) to collect and analyse all across the company.
 Unfortunately (for us .Net back-office guys at least), integration isn't as simple as we'd hoped.
 Join us for this session where Pat will go through how we integrate with the Elastic Stack - from Development all the way to Production, and Nathan will demonstrate refactoring some of our existing applications to support this new requirement using the Mikado method.

 # Using the Elastic Stack as a .Net developer